Bravo® Credit Card review

 Bravo® Credit Card reviews and complaints

-Santander Bank is not accredited with the Better Business Bureau, but it earns an A rating from the agency as of October 2020.
+Santander Bank is not accredited with the Better Business Bureau, but it earns an NR rating from the agency as of August 2021.
 Currently, 88% of its reviews are negative and it has over 200 customer complaints.
 Santander customers report difficulty opening accounts, signup bonuses that aren’t honored and unresponsive customer support.

-The company earns a Trustpilot score of 1.6 out of 5 as of October 2020.
-Many negative reviews cite extremely slow customer service, difficulty getting fees reversed and inflexible company policies.
+The company earns a Trustpilot score of 1.5 out of 5 as of August 2021.
+Many negative reviews report unreasonably slow customer service, difficulty getting fees reversed and inflexible company policies.

 I got the card.
 Now what?

 - Make on-time payments.
 Register for an account on the Santander website to pay your balance online.
-You can also enroll in autopay.
+Or, enroll in autopay.

 - Avoid the penalty APR.
 If you make a late or returned payment, Santander may assess a penalty APR of 31.99% variable to all of your balances.